-OPPONENTS MIGHT ARGUE that the reason for the carryback is to smooth income fluctuations for local businesses and that eliminating the carryback of NOLs puts more of the financial burden of economic downturns on businesses as opposed to the government.
-Though carryforwards offer the same income-averaging benefits as carrybacks, carrybacks provide funds during the year in which the operating loss took place, which may help keep businesses afloat during times of economic hardship.
-If businesses are forced to close, it may have a more lasting negative effect on tax revenue collections than would a refund resulting from a NOL carryback deduction.
+OPPONENTS MIGHT ARGUE that the the reason for the carryback is to smooth income fluctuations for local businesses and that eliminating the carryback of NOLs puts more of the financial burden of economic downturns on businesses as opposed to government.
+Though carryforwards offer the same income-averaging benefits as carrybacks, carrybacks provide funds during the year in which the operating loss occurs, which may help keep firms afloat during downturns when business income usually shrinks.
+If businesses are forced to close, it may have a more lasting negative effect on tax collections than would a refund resulting from a NOL carryback deduction.